Chapter 1: What is Workers' Compensation?

 How is an Injury or Illness Defined?

 According to the California Labor Code, the term "injury" includes any injury, illness, or disease arising out of employment and occurring in the course of employment (AOE/COE).
-Injuries are categorized in three ways:
+Injuries are categorized as follows:

-Specific: Injury resulting from a specific incident and to one or more body parts (Example: Employee falls down stairs and fractures a bone)
+Specific: An injury resulting from a specific incident and to one or more body parts (Example: On a specific date an Employee falls down stairs and is injured)

-Cumulative: Injury from repetitive exposures over a period of time (Example: Employee experiences hearing loss due to repeated noise exposure)
+Cumulative: An injury from repetitive exposures over a period of time (Example: Employee experiences hearing loss due to repeated noise exposure)

-Aggravation: A pre-existing condition or non work-related condition aggravated by an occupational injury or disease.
-Medical treatment is provided until the employee returns to the pre-injury status of the pre-existing condition (Example: Employee’s previous back injury exacerbated by continued heavy lifting)
+Aggravation: A pre-existing or non-work-related condition, which is aggravated by an occupational injury or disease.
+Medical treatment is provided until the employee returns to the pre-injury status of the pre-existing condition (Example: Employee’s previous back injury is aggravated by continued heavy lifting)

 Types of Workers' Compensation Claims